AIAPS — FAQ

 A.4What does the NO_AI_TRAINING policy code mean?[ + ]

-The NO_AI_TRAINING policy code designates that the recording is prohibited for unauthorized AI training, dataset ingestion, voice cloning, style modeling, or synthetic generation without permission from the rights holder.
-This is the default and currently only policy code defined in AIAPS v1.0.
+The NO_AI_TRAINING policy code indicates that this recording is designated as not authorized for AI training, dataset ingestion, voice cloning, style modeling, or synthetic generation without permission from the rights holder.

 A.5How does the AIAPS watermark differ from traditional audio watermarking?[ + ]